cathymonkey/infoScience/Journal.md

 1. What did we do?

-I kept doing the simulation of how coronavirus spread and how people were treated.
+I kept doing the simulation of how coronavirus spread and added how people would be treated.
+After finishing the simulation, I

+did a reflection video on the simulation project.

 x = [100,200]